Nadiia-balitska/brainwave_website/README.md

 Features 🙌:

-Data Filtering: Users can dynamically apply filters to refine and customize data views.
+•Data Filtering: Users can dynamically apply filters to refine and customize data views.

-Interactive Interface: The web app delivers a responsive and user-friendly experience.
+•Interactive Interface: The web app delivers a responsive and user-friendly experience.

-Real-Time Updates: Changes to filters are applied instantly, enabling immediate analysis.
+•Real-Time Updates: Changes to filters are applied instantly, enabling immediate analysis.

 Technology Stack 👩🏻‍💻:

-Frontend:
+•Frontend:

-React: For building the user interface and handling state management.
+•React: For building the user interface and handling state management.

-Tailwind CSS: For styling and creating a responsive layout.
+•Tailwind CSS: For styling and creating a responsive layout.

-JavaScript: Core language for dynamic behaviors and interactivity.
+•JavaScript: Core language for dynamic behaviors and interactivity.

-Redux: For state managment.
+•Redux: For state managment.

-Deployment:
+Deployment 🎥:

-Vercel: For hosting and deploying the web app.
+•Vercel: For hosting and deploying the web app.